 'We also had reason to believe that their lives were under imminent and growing danger.'

-Culled from Daily Mai
+Culled from Daily Mail

 No comments: